 The Joint Commission is the largest and most widely recognized health care accrediting agency.
 It continually evaluates and monitors over 200,000 health care organizations and programs.
-Virtually all state governments require Joint Commission rehab accreditation as a condition of licensure.
+Virtually all state governments require Joint Commission rehab ACC as a condition of licensure.
 And also the receipt of Medicaid and Medicare..

 II.
 Other Important Signs of Quality

 Most people want a rehab or program that has these.

 - Qualified to accept insurance.
 Virtually all rehabs are able to receive insurance.
 So if one does not, that’s very big red flag.

 - Licensed by the state.
 Incredibly, not all are licensed.
 Obviously, avoid them.

 - Licensed to provide on-site detox, if needed.
 If it isn’t needed, being licensed to do so is another sign of quality.

 - Staffed by qualified professionals such as licensed alcohol and drug counselors (LADC).
 Licensed professional counselors (LPC).
 Certified addictions counselors (CAC).
 Or certified co-occurring disorders counselors (CCDP).
 There are many more licenses available.
 There’s no reason for any counselor not to have at least one such credential.
 So protect yourself against inexperienced and unqualified counselors.